 If you’re a small business owner, you are all too familiar with the drill.
-Search Google for “Best web designer Melbourne, FL”, or what ever your local area is, and hope you pick a good one.
-Then you hire an agency, have your your website designed, built and sit back and hope it converts traffic.
+Search Google for “Best web designer Melbourne, FL”, or whatever your local area is, and hope you pick a good one.
+Then you hire an agency, have your website designed, and built, and sit back and hope it converts traffic.
 Then in 2 years, you’ll have to start the process over again.
-The problem with the old method of website design is that there are way to many variables built into the process.
-While hope is an amazing thing, you shouldn’t stake the success of your business on it. <-- Tweet This
+The problem with the old method of website design is that there are way too many variables built into the process.
+While hope is an amazing thing, you shouldn’t stake the success of your business on it.

 To help better grasp and understand this next part we are going to break it down into four phases.
-The four phases we are going to cover are the planning phase, development phase, the learning phase and the transfer phase.
-Each of these phases are critical to the creation of a website that is driven by growth.
+The four phases we are going to cover are the planning phase, the development phase, the learning phase, and the transfer phase.
+Each of these phases is critical to the creation of a website that is driven by growth.

-Here’s where you get you hands dirty.
-In this phase we put all of the research and data we gathered into action.
-In the traditional design process, many agencies spend very little time in the planning phase and a majority of the time in the development phase.
+Here’s where you get your hands dirty.
+In this phase, we put all of the research and data we gathered into action.
+In the traditional design process, many agencies spend very little time in the planning phase and the majority of the time in the development phase.
 Because not enough of the right planning was done upfront this is often where most projects stall and end up costing more.

 The definition of insanity is doing the same thing over and over again but expecting different results.
 The only way to change the result is to change the process.
 This is exactly what our agency is doing.
 After looking at the data we’ve concluded that our site is not generating the conversion results we want.
 Instead of trying the same traditional process, we’ve opted for a better process.
-Over the next week we will roll out our new launch pad site and begin the growth driven design process ourselves.
-We plan to document and blog as we go, so stay tuned on our progress.
+Over the next week, we will roll out our new launch pad site and begin the growth-driven design process ourselves.
+We plan to document and blog as we go, so stay tuned for our progress.